ECHibiki/4Free-FSE/README.md

 ### Thread Rebuilder
 #### Rebuild dead threads from scratch
 Rebuild a thread from 4chan's archive.<br/>
-Simple system that could use some additions(posts links pointing to the same thread and not the archive thread)
+Simple system that could use some additions(using 4chan's offsite archives for example)

 ### Visible Password
 #### Shows your 4chan post/delete password